Camila Bernal Exposes Her Voluptuous Derriere In Blue Tie-Dye Thong Bikini

 Camila Bernal returned to her Instagram account on Tuesday afternoon to share yet another ultra-sexy snap with her adoring fans.
 The model flaunted her incredible curves as she posed seductively for the camera.

-In the steamy shot, Camila looked hotter than ever as she exposed her voluptuous derriere in a blue and white tie-dye thong bikini.
-The skimpy top tied behind her back and around her neck with thin straps that flashed her toned arms and shoulders.
+In the steamy shot, Camila exposed her voluptuous derriere in a blue-and-white tie-dye thong bikini.
+The skimpy top tied behind her back and around her neck with thin straps that highlighted her toned arms and shoulders.

 The thong bottoms were pulled up high over her buxom hips and hugged tightly to her slim waist while showcasing her muscular back and killer thighs.
 However, it was her perfectly round booty that stole the show in the snap.